Hotmoka/hotmoka/README.md

 effects.
 Moreover, it is not necessary to close all such nodes: closing `node` at the end of the try-with-resource will actually close all of them, since they are the same node.

-## Publishing a Hotmoka Node Online
+## Hotmoka Services

 __[See project `runs` inside the `hotmoka_tutorial` repository]__

-This section shows how we can publish a Hotmoka node online, so that it becomes a network service that can be used, concurrently, by many remote users.
+This section shows how we can publish a Hotmoka node online, by using Java code, so that it becomes a network service that can be used, concurrently, by many remote users.
 Namely, we will show how to publish a blockchain node based on Tendermint, but the code is similar if you want to publish a node based on a memory blockchain or any